Maximize energy resiliency, efficiency, and security with the industry’s leading microgrid control solutions.

 Microgrids can help the larger electrical grid become more resilient to large-scale cyber attacks, as each microgrid control system is isolated from controls in other parts of the grid.

 To secure the microgrid itself, layered cyber defenses are part of every SEL microgrid control system.
-The SEL powerMAX system uses software-defined networking (SDN) to eliminate common LAN security threats.
+The SEL powerMAX system uses software-defined networking (SDN) to significantly reduce common LAN security threats.
 The deny-by-default SDN security architecture routes operations traffic only through preconfigured communications paths within the LAN.
 This provides protection against attacks that occur inside the network and guards against unauthorized traffic that might slip past the firewall.

-SEL also practices secure supply chain management in compliance with NERC CIP-013 standards.
+SEL also practices secure supply chain management.

 With the SEL Microgrid Economic Dispatch Engine, a microgrid can automatically manage energy costs based on weather, fuel cost, utility rates, peak load times, and more.
 These factors can be predetermined or tied to dynamic inputs, such as market prices.